When does the season begin?

 How are teams formed?

-1. Players returning from the immediately previous season, and registering within the registration period, are granted requests to remain with the same coach they had the previous season if that coach will continue coaching in that division.
+1. Players returning from the immediate previous season, and registering within the registration period, are granted requests to remain with the same coach they had the previous season if that coach will continue coaching in that division.
 If team balance is a factor that must be considered, players will be granted requests for their previous coach based on the date they registered.
 This may mean, in some cases, that even players registered “on time” (within Strikers’ registration period) may not be granted requests.
 This is, however, a rare occurrence, becoming a consideration mostly in the fall season when younger divisions move up into the next older division.

 Different coaches may be requested for a variety of reasons, but most often a player or coach has moved up to another age division when the former coach or player has not.
 Every attempt is made to grant requests for specific coaches in these situations, but often a requested coach’s team is filled with his/her own former players requesting his/her team, a situation given priority for team formation.
 Age balancing may also prevent some requests from being granted.